amanh-iitj/SOC-Design-and-Planning/README.md

 - Lab steps to execute OpenSTA with right timing libraries and CTS assignment
 - Lab steps to observe impact of bigger CTS buffers on setup and hold timing

-# Day 5 -Final step for RTL2GDS using tritonRoute and openSTA
+# Section 5 -Final step for RTL2GDS using tritonRoute and openSTA
 - Routing and design rule check (DRC)
 - Introduction to Maze Routing and Lee's algorithm
 - Lee's Algorithm conclusion